RubixML/ML/README.md

 ```

 ### Persisters
-Persisters are responsible for persisting a *persistable* object and are used by the [Persistable Model](#persistable-model) meta-estimator to save, restore, and delete models.
+Persisters are responsible for persisting a *persistable* object and are used by the [Persistable Model](#persistable-model) meta-estimator to save and restore models.

 To store a persistable estimator:
 ```php